 The claim made by an agency in Bangalore is the average disposable income of families living in Bangalore is greater than ₹ 4200 with a standard deviation of 3200.
-Given sample size is 40000 families and the mean was estimated to be ₹ 4250.
+Given sample size is 40000 families, the mean was estimated to be ₹ 4250.

 Assuming that the population standard deviation is ₹ 3200.
 Conduct an appropriate hypothesis test at a 95% confidence level to check the validity of the agency.

-The null and hypothesis, in this case, are given by
+The null hypothesis, in this case, is given by

 is the average disposable salary.
 The equality symbol is always part of the null hypothesis since we have to measure the difference between the estimated value from the sample and the hypothesis value.

-In this case, rejection or acceptance will depend on the direction of deviation of the estimated parameter value from the hypothesis value and since the rejection region is only on one side this is a one-tailed test.
+In this case, rejection or acceptance will depend on the direction of deviation of the estimated parameter value from the hypothesis value.
+Since the rejection region is only on one side, this is a one-tailed test.

-Since population standard deviation is known, we can use the z-test.
+Since the population standard deviation is known, we can use the z-test.

-The corresponding z-value at for right tailed test is approximately 1.64.
+The corresponding z-value at for the right-tailed test is approximately 1.64.

 data _null_; p_value=1-cdf('normal',3.125); put p_value=; run;